🛠 Hardware Fix

 Test the Device on Another Computer

-This helps determine whether the problem is your device or your computer.
+This helps determine whether the issue is the device or your PC.

-• Plug the USB device into another PC
+• Plug the USB device into another computer

-• If it doesn’t work, the device may be faulty
+• If it doesn’t work there, the device may be faulty

 03